A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Results

 Comparing formula (10) with (11), we obtain the $T_{c}$ expression of HDCO-HTSCs as following

 Further, according to the hypothesis which free-$d$-electrons are induced by hole-doping process, the $N_{0}$ should be proportional to hole-doping concentration $x$, i.e. $N_{0}=\alpha x$ where $\alpha$ is scale factor.
-In formula (12), substituting $N_{0}$ with $\alpha x$, we can obtain a functional relation between $T_{c}$ and $x$ as following
+In formula (12), substituting $N_{0}$ with $\alpha x$, we can obtain a function relationship between $T_{c}$ and $x$ as following

 where $V\alpha x\ll 1$ is required by the weak-coupling limit.
-Based on formula (13), the function plots in underdoping region is presented as Fig. 2 in which the trend of $T_{c}$-line is consistent with that of the phase diagram of HDCO-HTSCs.
+Based on formula (13), the function plots in underdoping region is presented as Fig. 2 in which the trend of $T_{c}$-line is consistent with that of underdoping region phase diagram of HDCO-HTSCs.